4.8. CDD I2C Module

 Cdd_I2c_Cfg.c

-Contains all channels Post-Build Configuration parameters
+Contains all channels Pre-Build Configuration parameters

 The below diagram shows the files structure for the I2C driver.

 4.8.6.
-Module requirements
+Module Requirements

 4.8.6.1.
 Memory Mapping